 The photos are now pride of place in the Boardroom and wall spaces of our new offices

-Ihave been creating professional portraits for various companies for 15 years and count amongst my clients barristers’ chambers, banks, property companies and blue chip companies.
+I have been creating professional portraits for various companies for 15 years and count amongst my corporate photography clients barristers’ chambers, banks, property companies and blue chip companies.
 I undertake headshots but prefer to create more varied lifestyle location shots that give more of a sense of the subject’s personality.

 Clients and consumers are looking for authenticity in their business dealings these days.
 They want to see the humanity of the company they are working with.
 So it’s more important than ever to put across the right image of your staff and your company.
 After all, the ‘About Us’ section of a website is the second most visited after the homepage.

 Consumers are not just choosing your products and services, they are choosing you (and your personnel).
-And your staff portraits are digital ambassadors for your brand.
+And your staff portraits or headshots are digital ambassadors for your brand.

-Now, more than ever, having excellent business portraits is crucial.
-That’s why I am championing the reinvention of the professional headshot.
-And I now create more dynamic corporate portraits when possible.
+I create dynamic corporate portraits when possible.
 Portraits which give a far greater sense of the personality of the individual and, by extension, the values of the company.
 A sense of the sitter’s personality is communicated so they come across as trustworthy, competent, creative, authoritative, approachable.
-Or whichever attributes you wish to communicate about your brand.
+Reflecting the attributes you wish to communicate about your company.

-I’m also a huge fan of getting outside.
-Often, wonderful business portraits come from shooting outdoors whether in front of your offices, in the local environment or where business is done, e.g. the Stock Exchange or Inns of Court.
-As a London based professional photographer, sometimes just taking the sitter out of the office provide a super backdrop whether an inspiring cityscape of simply a brick wall, some stair railings or an archway which frames the subject.
+I’m also keen to get my subjects outside.
+Often, wonderful business portraits come from shooting outdoors whether in front of your offices, in the local environment or where business is done.
+As a London based professional photographer, I know where to find super backdrops in the city whether an inspiring cityscape or simply a brick wall, some stair railings or an archway which frames the subject.

-You will find examples of my corporate work below.
+You will find examples of my corporate portraits and headshots below.